nicholas-long/ngramdb/README.md

 - start running the command as a service
 - supports backing off to a maximum refresh interval if there are no changes

+## subcommand: stubname

+- generate stub names for IDs based on titles

 ## subcommand: tag